Antiretrovirals as Microbicides: Tenofovir (TFV)

 CONRAD Studies of Other TFV Dosage Forms

 CONRAD’s product development team has developed an intravaginal ring (IVR) capable of releasing TFV at levels comparable to those seen with TFV 1% gel use.
-The first clinical study of this new 90-day ring will assess safety, PK/PD, HIV-1 infectivity, changes in soluble markers, and acceptability in women using either the TFV IVR or a placebo IVR.
+The first clinical study of this new 90-day ring is currently assessing safety, PK/PD, HIV-1 infectivity, changes in soluble markers, and acceptability in women using either the TFV IVR or a placebo IVR.

 Fast-dissolve vaginal tablets with TFV alone and TFV combined with emtricitabine (FTC) are being tested in a clinical trial to assess vaginal and systemic safety, levels of drug in the vaginal tissue and plasma, anti-HIV activity, disintegration time, and acceptability.
 Women are being randomized to use 1 of 4 tablets: TFV, FTC, TFV/FTC, or placebo once a day for 14 days.